-- Tools you will need are masonry tools, brick saw, wheelbarrow, shovel, string, hammer, joint tool, trowel and grout bag.
+- Tools you will need are masonry tools, brick saw, wheelbarrow, shovel, string, hammer, joint tool, trowel, and grout bag.

 - Excavate down below frost depth and at least 8” wide.

-- Mix concrete to fill to top of stakes and carefully grading to flatness although leaving a slightly rough surface.
+- Mix concrete to fill to the top of stakes and carefully grading to flatness although leaving a slightly rough surface.

-- Next, mix mortar for bricks then begin stacking them to desired height.
-Some people may like to stack them high enough to protect the lower portions of the framing from weather.
+- Next, mix mortar for bricks then begin stacking them to the desired height.
+Some people may like to stack them high enough to protect the lower portions of the framing from the weather.
 If you do this use a good brick flashing on top to shed rain outside the bricks.

 Cinder Block, less expensive compared to brick, is also a great material to use.
-Depending on the block thickness, 4”, 6” or 8” you will need to provide an appropriate footing width.
-The installation is much the same as brick so following the same steps and tool needs will suffice.
+Depending on the block thickness, 4”, 6”, or 8” you will need to provide an appropriate footing width.
+The installation is much the same as a brick so following the same steps and tool needs will suffice.

 DURASKIRT™ is by far the easiest way to close off the bottom of sheds (no footing required).
 Furthermore, cutting these panels requires a diamond blade in a circular saw.
-The only tools needed for DURASKIRT™ shed skirting are saw, shovel, and caulking gun.
+The only tools needed for DURASKIRT™ shed skirting are a saw, shovel, and a caulking gun.
 For figuring materials measure the outside lineal footage and desired panel height.

 What’s more, is many times panels can be ripped down in half to save money.
 DURASKIRT™ can also be used for storage sheds.
 Ordering is also easy and delivery to your home is by LTL freight.
 Call 360-419-9909 and order your shed skirting today!

 Landscape Blocks are another way you can close the bottom of sheds.
-Can be used and do not require a footing either.
+Can be used and does not require a footing either.
 The main drawback is their exceptionally wide widths.
 Otherwise, they are a very good way of keeping varmints from taking up residence under your shed.
 You will also need to add a brick metal over the top of them.